imaitland/blog/README.md

 To get started you just need to add markdown files in the `/md` directory, making sure their frontmatter conforms to the `Frontmatter` struct.
 The `Graph` struct is generated to represent how all the files in `/md` are related and can be used to create a site index or contents page, in my case I am generating a `force-graph` at `/`.

+When I say "how all the files are related", if one file contains a md link, to another, an edge for the graph representation of the site is generated.

+Further development is needed to support external links, currently they require a node of their own and an explicit redirect, e.g. the Resume and Notebooks nodes.

 All this is made possible by the following dependencies (the JS dependencies are optional and are only used to generate the interactive graph at `/`):

 - **Server**: [rouille](https://github.com/tomaka/rouille)